-If any requirement of Law 14 is infringed after the referee signals for the kick, the referee should warn the player committing the violation and, upon a repetition (then or subsequently), caution the player for persistent infringement of the Laws of the Game.
+If any requirement of Law 14 is infringed by any player other than the kicker after the referee signals for the kick, the referee should warn the player committing the violation and, upon a repetition (then or subsequently), caution the player for persistent infringement of the Laws of the Game.
 Such infringements include moving into the penalty area or the penalty arc, moving nearer the goal line than the penalty mark, having the kick taken by someone other than the identified player, and the goalkeeper moving off the goal line before the ball is in play.
 At all times, however, the referee is expected to distinguish between clear infringements of Law 14 and those which are merely doubtful or trifling.